 Their calls are quiet trills, occasional piping whistles.
 Bird call recorded by: Marc Anderson

 Hooded Robins are found all over mainland Australia.
-They are not found in Cape York and eastern Gulf of Carpentaria or inland around the Simpson Desert, on the Nullarbor Plain or south of the Kimberley Ranges.
+They are not found in Cape York and the eastern Gulf of Carpentaria or inland around the Simpson Desert, on the Nullarbor Plain or The Great Sandy Desert.

 Hooded Robins are found in lightly timbered woodland, mainly dominated by acacia and/or eucalypts.